K9Design/api-mock-testing/README.md

 - a 500 status code
 - a 418 status code (with custom page feedback)

+The focus being on the testing rather than the actual app (which is pretty minimal)

 ### Requirement:

 - Node (stable) v17.0.2